Neural timescales from a computational perspective: Estimating timescales from neural recordings

-One of the most robust observations across various recording modalities is the hierarchical organization of neural timescales, i.e., timescales being faster in primary sensory and motor areas, and slower in transmodal association areas.
-This hierarchy has been observed in spiking activity\cite{murray_hierarchy_2014,spitmaan_multiple_2020}, LFP\cite{manea_neural_2023}, ECoG\cite{gao_neuronal_2020,honey_slow_2012}, calcium imaging\cite{pinto_multiple_2022,imani_predictive_2023} and fMRI\cite{raut_hierarchical_2020,fallon_timescales_2020,sethi_structural_2017,manea_intrinsic_2022}.
-However, despite the similar hierarchical organization, these observations have clear distinctions (\fig\ref{fig:mod_meth}a).

-Timescales measured from different modalities are affected by the biophysical properties of recorded signals and physical constraints in the recording setup.
-Spiking activity timescales are often in the range of tens to hundreds of milliseconds\cite{murray_hierarchy_2014,spitmaan_multiple_2020}, whereas fMRI BOLD timescales are in the range of a few seconds\cite{raut_hierarchical_2020,fallon_timescales_2020,manea_intrinsic_2022}.
-For the same stimulus, the hemodynamic evoked response is generally slower than spiking activity\cite{logothetis_neurophysiological_2001,handwerker_variation_2004}.
-Moreover, the currently used slow fMRI scan rates may further limit the detection of faster timescales in neural activity\cite{kim1997limitations,Lewis2016-vg}.
-Similar issues can affect timescales measured from calcium imaging: The time constant of calcium release, as well as the time constant of the calcium indicator and the imaging scan rate, can cause the same underlying neural dynamics to appear as having a different timescale\cite{papaioannou2022advantages}.
-Thus, when interpreting their potential functional relevance, it is important to distinguish whether estimated timescale differences arise from underlying population dynamics, biophysics of the measurement process, or both.
+[1]{#1} [1]{#1} [1]{#1} Despite consistent hierarchical organization of neural timescales estimated across different modalities (Table~\ref{table:exp_data}), their absolute values differ by orders of magnitude (\fig\ref{fig:exp_data}a).
+Spiking activity shows timescales of tens to hundreds of milliseconds~\cite{murray_hierarchy_2014,spitmaan_multiple_2020}, LFP/ECoG estimates are an order of magnitude faster~\cite{manea_neural_2023,gao_neuronal_2020}, while fMRI BOLD signals exhibit much longer timescales on the order of seconds~\cite{raut_hierarchical_2020,fallon_timescales_2020,manea_intrinsic_2022}.
+These differences may arise because each modality is dominated by distinct, though related, physiological processes: LFP and ECoG primarily reflect fast transmembrane and synaptic currents, spiking measures neuronal output dynamics, and BOLD captures slower hemodynamic responses coupled to population activity~\cite{logothetis_neurophysiological_2001}, leading to systematically different timescale estimates.
+The recording setup can further limit the detection of faster timescales, for instance, due to the delay of the hemodynamic response~\cite{kim1997limitations}, the time constant of calcium release and calcium indicator~\cite{papaioannou2022advantages}, and imaging scan rates.
+Thus, when interpreting their potential functional relevance, it is important to distinguish whether estimated timescale differences arise from underlying neurophysiological properties, measurement process constraints, or both.